+- What is form in music? .....

+- Another name for ABACA form is .....

-• What is the difference between THE PRINCIPAL THEME AND EPISODE in F Rondo form?
+- What is the difference between THE PRINCIPAL THEME AND EPISODE in Rondo form?

-• Give three examples of works written in Rondo form.

-- Write a similarity and a difference between Ternary form and Rondo form

-- ✓ Similarity.....

-- ✓ Difference
+- Give three examples of works written in Rondo form. - Write a similarity and a difference between Ternary form and Rondo form - ✓ Similarity..... - ✓ Difference .....

 Competency 6.0 - Applies theoretical and practical knowledge of the rudiments of music.

-Competency Level 6.8 - Describe and identifies terms and signs on seeing and hearing.
+Competency Lev vel 6.8 - Describe and identifies terms and signs on seeing and hearing.
 Activity 6.8.1 - Performs music expressively: dynamics tempo, articulation and mood